SaRisley/bank-tech-test/README.md

 ## Other notes:
 * For readability purposes I have allowed the statement to include 0s (i.e under the credit field if the transaction is a withdrawal), however this could be amended if needed.

+## On reflection:
+* I have genuinely really enjoyed spending time on this test.
+Although I was able to write code to successfully meet the test spec early on, I was keen to experiment and demonstrate that I could account for edge cases.
+This however was leading to lots of code and so refactoring and ensuring readability became a challenge.
+I am sure there is lots I can improve on here but I am happy with what I have learned whilst working on this.